 JoAnne M. Foody, MD, FACC, FAHA

-JoAnne M. Foody, MD, FACC, FAHA, is the Medical Director of the Cardiovascular Wellness Service and Pollin Cardiovascular Wellness Program at Brigham and Women's Hospital.
+JoAnne M. Foody, MD, FACC, FAHA, is the Medical Director of the Pollin Cardiovascular Wellness Center at Brigham and Women's Hospital.
 She is an Associate Professor of Medicine at Harvard Medical School and Editor in Chief of the American College of Cardiology's CardioSmart website.
 Dr. Foody has active and international roles in cardiac disease prevention and rehabilitation with a particular focus on women and heart disease.
 Her research has focused on identifying and fostering greater use of clinical strategies that prevent adverse cardiovascular events in people with and without coronary artery disease.

 Dr. Foody received her BA from Princeton University in 1986, and her MD from the University of Chicago, Pritzker School of Medicine in 1990.
 She completed her internal medicine training at Brigham and Women's Hospital and training in general cardiology and preventive cardiology at the Cleveland Clinic Foundation.
 Dr. Foody is a Fellow of the American College of Cardiology and the American Heart Association.